raysmithdev/Chat-App-React-JS-Node-/README.md

 * On mac type git clone https://github.com/raysmithdev/React-JS-Chat-App.git
 * cd into the directory
 * type npm install to download dependencies
-* run node app.js
+* To start the server run the following command node app.js
-* now navigate to port 3000 in your browser to see the app
+* Now navigate to port 3000 in your browser to see the app